 The Message Brokers Toolkit is an integrated development environment and graphical user interface based on the Eclipse platform.
 The Message Brokers Toolkit consists of the Eclipse platform and a set of Java plug-ins that enable the creation, maintenance, and deployment of WebSphere Event Broker message flows (including publish/subscribe applications).
-See the "Client environment" on page 14 topic, and the Eclipse web site.
+See the "Message Brokers Toolkit" on page 15 topic, and the Eclipse web site.